 Railroad Crossing Crash Litigation Settles for Over $25 Million

 A global settlement of over $25 million was secured for high-school students killed and injured when a Metra train crashed into a school bus at a grade crossing of railroad tracks in a suburban area outside of Chicago.
-Attorneys Tom Demetrio and Managing Partner Bob Bingle, both with extensive experience representing victims of train crashes, were lead plaintiffs’ counsel in the litigation.
+Attorney Thomas Demetrio, who has extensive experience representing victims of train crashes, served as lead plaintiffs’ counsel in the litigation.

 The settlement arises out of a train and bus collision in Fox River Grove, Illinois, on October 25, 1995.
 In the early morning, a Crystal Lake school district bus was heading in a southeasterly direction on Algonquin Road.
 The bus proceeded onto the Union Pacific railroad track and was hit by a Metra train.